Questions? Call or text anytime πŸ“ž 818-446-9627

 When Words Aren't Enough

 Sometimes, no matter how clearly you communicate, the disconnect is too wide to bridge on your own.
-The patterns of resentment may be too entrenched, or one or both of you may be too deep in a mental health struggle to respond effectively.
+The patterns of resentment may be too entrenched, or one or both of you may be too deep in your own struggle to respond effectively.

 This is not a sign of failure.
 It is a sign that it's time to call in reinforcements.